-There are a number of factors that go into the schedule for a film production.
-These factors include the number of days you have to shoot, the amount of time you want off between each day and what location you are shooting in.
+Several factors go into the schedule for film production.
+These factors include the number of days you have to shoot, the time you want off between each day, and the location you are shooting in.

-There are also any other important things that need to be taken into account such as holidays, safety issues, etc. Trying to figure out all of these details by yourself can be a very daunting task.
+Other essential things must be considered, such as holidays, safety issues, etc. Trying to figure out all these details by yourself can be very daunting.

-This is an important part of the filmmaking process, but it is something that some filmmakers decide they would rather not deal with.
-If you want to save yourself some headaches and protect yourself from missed deadlines and other problems, then it is highly recommended that you give your production manager access to any information he or she may need in order to do their job properly.
+This is an essential part of the filmmaking process, but it is something that some filmmakers decide they would rather not deal with.
+Suppose you want to save yourself some headaches and protect yourself from missed deadlines and other problems.
+In that case, it is highly recommended that you give your production manager access to any information they may need to do their job properly.

-It is also important for your crew members to understand the importance of being able to manage their own time so that they can work accordingly without having to wait on you all of the time.
+It is also essential for your crew members to understand the importance of managing their own time so they can work accordingly without having to wait on you all the time.

 Easily Plan And Schedule Shooting Days